eharuncan/ExamplePersonalAccountingJava/README.md

 # PersonalAccountingJava
-An Example Console App about OOP Principles
+An Example Console App for learning OOP Principles

 which uses Maven and JDK11